Ford’s sales in Europe in the first half of 2012 dropped 10%, medicine the weakest demand since 1994.

-In June sales saw a 16.1% decrease and from January to June Ford sold 617,600 vehicles in 19 European markets.
-Despite the sales decrease, high unemployment, the low consumer confidence and the debt crisis, Ford is still Europe’s second-best selling brand.
+In June sales saw a 16.1% decrease and from January to June Ford sold 617, recipe 600 vehicles in 19 European markets.
+Despite the sales decrease, check high unemployment, the low consumer confidence and the debt crisis, Ford is still Europe’s second-best selling brand.

 “The economic environment remains very difficult, obviously, and we are balancing the need to be price competitive, while remaining committed to improving net pricing, building brand strength and protecting residual values,” said Roelant de Waard, vice president of marketing, sales and services of Ford of Europe.